-Reaching a successful design in-line with the principles of good placemaking can be achieved; the Council's Planning and Roads Service encourage early engagement in the design process.
+Reaching a successful design in-line with the principles of good placemaking can be achieved.
+The Council's Planning and Roads Service encourage early engagement in the design process.
 Early engagement will be a prerequisite for the Quality Audit process.

-Transport Hierarchy - graphic taken from the National Roads Development Guide 2014
+Transport Hierarchy - Source National Roads Development Guide 2014